MirageNet/Mirage/doc/docs/analyzers/index.md

 ### Group 6: Performance & Size Estimation (`MIRAGE1500 – MIRAGE1599`)

 #### [MIRAGE1501: Network Message Serialized Size Estimation](MIRAGE1501.md)
 Estimates the serialized size of all `[NetworkMessage]` structs/classes and outputs it as an Info diagnostic to help track and optimize bandwidth usage.
-Dynamic types like strings, arrays, and lists are treated as variable (skipped in size calculation).
+Dynamic types like strings, arrays, and lists are treated as variable (evaluating the length/header prefix as 1 byte).